-The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.
+The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.
+Filed with the Office of the Secretary of State on December 20, 2024.

-Earliest possible date of adoption: October 27, 2024 For further information, please call: (512) 305-7030
+TRD-202406182 Scott Freshour General Counsel Texas Medical Board Effective date: January 9, 2025 Proposal publication date: September 27, 2024 For further information, please call: (512) 305-7030